trashiphuntsho/NFR/README.md

 *   **Intellectual Property:** The procuring authority shall retain full intellectual property rights over all custom-developed software and configurations.
 The supplier shall indemnify the procuring authority against any claims of intellectual property infringement.
 *   **Contractual Obligations:** The system shall meet all contractual obligations outlined in the master service agreement and any associated statements of work.

-#### NFR-EXT-03: Environmental Requirements
+#### NFR-EXT-03: Environmental Sustainability

+The system shall be designed and operated with a strong emphasis on environmental sustainability and energy efficiency.
 The system shall operate efficiently within specified environmental conditions and adhere to relevant environmental regulations.
 Bidders should describe their approach to energy efficiency and environmental sustainability.

 **Aspects:** Energy Efficiency, Environmental Regulations.

-*   **Energy Efficiency:** The system shall be designed for optimal energy efficiency, minimizing power consumption and heat dissipation.
-Energy consumption metrics shall be monitored and reported.
 *   **Environmental Regulations:** The system's operation and disposal shall comply with all applicable environmental regulations (e.g., RoHS, WEEE).
+*   **Green Data Centers:** Utilization of data centers with a Power Usage Effectiveness (PUE) rating of 1.2 or lower, ideally powered by 100% renewable energy sources.
+*   **Energy-Efficient Coding:** Implementation of energy-efficient coding practices and algorithms to minimize computational overhead.
+*   **Resource Optimization:** Optimization of resource utilization through dynamic scaling and serverless architectures where appropriate.
+*   **Carbon Footprint Reporting:** Provision of regular reports on the system's carbon footprint and energy consumption.

 #### NFR-EXT-04: Third-Party Dependencies